SamarZiadat/charlotte-the-decorator/README.md

 ### Acknowledgments

-Thank you to my mentor Brian Macharia who gave me very excellent advice and feedback on how to plan and execute this project and who provided me with lots of pointers and resources to help with design, coding and testing. g.
+Thank you to my mentor Brian Macharia who gave me very excellent advice and feedback on how to plan and execute this project and who provided me with lots of pointers and resources to help with design, coding and testing.